Secret Service of the Imperial Court: Reception

-The film received generally positive reviews.

-In a review for Hong Kong Cinemagic, David-Olivier Vidouze described Secret Service Of The Imperial Court as one of the last great achievements to be produced from the Shaw Brothers, with its greatest quality being the emotional power generated through the complex scenarios faced by the characters.
+In a review for Hong Kong Cinemagic, David-Olivier Vidouze described Secret Service of the Imperial Court as one of the last great achievements to be produced by the Shaw Brothers Studio, with its greatest quality being the emotional power generated through the complex scenarios faced by the characters.
 These included the multi-faceted ideas of duty: the duty of a son to his father, the duty of an officer of the law to political superiors, and the duty of a clan leader to his community, all the while forcing the main and supporting characters into moral dilemmas and making difficult decisions.
 However, the film's action scenes received some criticism for being too fast-paced.

-The film was similarly noted by Tatu Piispanen in a 2003 review as being one of the best of the new wave wuxia films from the 1980s, and was praised for its directorial innovation, sets, action cinematography, and music.
+The film was similarly noted by Tatu Piispanen in a 2003 review as being one of the best of the new wave wuxia films from the 1980s, and was praised for its directorial innovation, sets, action choreography, and music.

-In addition, the arduous and violent journey of Bu Fan pursuing vengeance with his infant son has been seen as paralleling that of Ogami Ittō and Daigorō from the Japanese manga Lone Wolf and Cub.
-Director Tony Lo himself was said to have been inspired by Japanese cinema and incorporated elements of it into the film including a duel with Bu Fan as well as the use of extreme blood and violence in several of the sword fighting scenes.
+In addition, the arduous and violent journey of Bufan pursuing vengeance with his infant son has been seen as paralleling that of Ogami Ittō and Daigorō from the Japanese manga Lone Wolf and Cub.
+Tony Lo was said to have been inspired by Japanese cinema and incorporated elements of it into the film including a duel with Bufan as well as the use of extreme gore and violence in several of the sword-fighting scenes.

-Bryan Leung and Tony Liu received praise for their performances with Leung being lauded for his outstanding action and drama scenes, while Liu's portrayal of Wang Zhen was described as bringing to life "one of the most sadistically flamboyant villain roles in action film history."
+Bryan Leung and Tony Liu received praise for their performances, with Leung being lauded for his outstanding action and drama scenes, while Liu's portrayal of Wang Zhen was described as bringing to life "one of the most sadistically flamboyant villain roles in action film history."
 Supporting actor Ku Feng was also noted for his convincing performance as a tortured father.

 Box office

 The film underperformed during its theatrical run at the Hong Kong box office, grossing HK$1,376,722 between 19 October to 23 October 1984.
-Its poor financial performance reflected Shaw Studios' continued struggle to draw in crowds against rival companies Golden Harvest and Seasonal Films.
+Its poor financial performance reflected the Shaw Brothers Studio's continued struggle to draw in crowds against rival companies Golden Harvest and Seasonal Films.